 Virtua Fighter (Japan, USA)

-About Virtua Fighter (Japan, USA)
+Virtua Fighter (Japan, USA): 32X Fighting

 Virtua Fighter on the SEGA 32X is a port of the original Virtua Fighter arcade game that was developed during the mid-1990s when SEGA was pushing the 32X add-on to enhance the Genesis/Mega Drive hardware.
 The 32X allowed for improved 3D graphics and processing power compared to the base console, but developers still faced significant technical constraints such as limited memory and processing compared to dedicated arcade hardware.
 This version was part of SEGA’s effort to bring their popular 3D fighting franchise to home consoles with enhanced visuals and gameplay closer to the arcade experience.